PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

-   	   "irs_ref": “Form *IRS form number*, line *IRS line number*, ", "notes": “*Relevant comments or links to clarify the deduction.*”, "start_year": *Four-digit year for when the deduction first becomes part of the tax code*, "col_var": “*Name of the value’s columns if applicable*”, "row_var": “*Name of the values’s rows if applicable*”, "row_label": [“*Labels of the value’s rows if applicable*”], "cpi_inflated": Boolean *true* if the deduction is annually adjusted for inflation or boolean *false*, "col_label": [“*Labels of the value’s columns if applicable*”], "value":     [*The parameter’s value(s)*]
+   	   "irs_ref": “Form *IRS form number*, line *IRS line number*, ", "notes": “*Relevant comments or links to clarify the deduction.*”, "start_year": *Four-digit year for when the deduction first becomes part of the tax code*, "col_var": “*Name of the value’s column variable if applicable*”, "row_var": “FLPDYR”, #1
+   	   "row_label": [“2013”], #2
+   	   "cpi_inflated": Boolean *true* if the deduction is annually adjusted for inflation or boolean *false*, "col_label": [“*Labels of the value’s columns if applicable*”], "value":     [*The parameter’s value(s)*]
 	},
 ..

+   Treat the strings at points #1 and #2 as given.
 The completed code for the charitable deduction floor rate looks like this:

    .. code-block:: python